abheeeenav/notes/vault/writing.essays.md

 Be like a medley river.
 Medley is a river which by flowing has created its own path to find the most optimal path.
 You essay is this river.
 Flowing to fond most interesting things.
 And if you find a roadblack, backtrack and see on which path you ran out of ideas.

--- will re read to brush up.
+-- will re read to brush up